The Commonplace

 0.14

 Whether AI is net job‑creating depends on context (sector, country, policy environment, and workforce skill composition).
-Employment mixed medium net employment effect (jobs created minus jobs displaced) by context
+Employment mixed net employment effect (jobs created minus jobs displaced) by context

 n=17